Systems Architecture for Quantum Random Access Memory: Mapping QRAM in 2 Dimensions

+Our teleportation routing method is based on a technique called entanglement swapping \cite{pan1998experimental}, commonly used in the context of quantum repeater networks \cite{briegel1998quantum, van2014quantum}.
+If the intermediate qubits between two logical qubits are unused, they can be used as ancillae (routing qubits) to perform teleportation, as shown in Figure \ref{fig:teleportation}d and \ref{fig:teleportation}e.
+Local Einstein-Podolsky-Rosen (EPR) pair preparation and Bell State Measurement (BSM) are performed in parallel.
+As such, we can teleport a qubit over a long routing distance with a constant depth circuit.
+Each QRAM operation (e.g., remote \texttt{CSWAP}) can thus be implemented in $O(1)$ step, regardless of the routing distance.

-Our embedding is optimal in terms of routing latency.
+As a result, our embedding from Sec~\ref{subsec:htree} is optimal in terms of routing latency.
 Since teleportation only introduces an $O(1)$ depth to each gate, the overall QRAM circuit depth remains in $O(\log M)$.
 Though H-tree is efficient enough to provide the optimal query latency, there are further optimizations are provided by \cite{opatrny2000embeddings,lin2003expansion,ducourthial1998implementing}, where improved versions of the H-tree recursion are found.
 As such, we can embed QRAM into a (constant-factor) denser grid.